 Horse racing is one of the most popular betting markets available.
 There are some horse racing events where everyone is tempted to have a flutter, be it the Grand National or the Derby, and in these events, it is often just a single or each-way bet that is placed.
 Maybe you’re interested in hearing more about the other types of bets on offer.
 This section of the guide will help you find out which particular bet is right for you.

 Win or Each-Way

-These are straight-forward, no frills bets and this is no bad thing.
+These are straightforward, no-frills bets and this is no bad thing.
 First of all, a “win” bet is just that – if you bet on a horse to win and it finishes the race victorious, then you win the bet.

 Many experienced punters believe that traditional win betting is the only way to make regular profits, but the “safety net” of an each-way bet should not be disregarded.

 Each-way bets are for situations where you expect the horse to do very well but perhaps not to pull off the win.
 An each-way bet gives punters a return even if the horse they have bet on finishes in second or third place in a race with eight runners or more.
-In handicap races of 16 or more racers, the race may pay out to fourth place.
+In handicapped races of 16 or more racers, the race may pay out to the fourth place.
 If it’s a special event, pay-outs may occur even as far as fifth place.

 Multiple bets are difficult to win as a lot needs to go right, but if it does, then you stand to make a lot of profit, even from a small stake.

 The multiple bet or accumulator can be anything from a combination of two results to a seven-or-eight horse accumulator.
 If one result doesn’t go your way, then the bet has been lost, so while the reward is great, the risk is large.